Skip to main content

 Many ingredients are bought by a unique case size.

-• Case of vinegar that contains 4/1gallon jugs.
+• A case of vinegar that contains 4/1gallon jugs.

-• Case of brown sugar that hold 12/2lb boxes.
+• A case of brown sugar that contains 12/2lb boxes.

-• Click in the drop down menu the option that says "Add New Unit called"
+• Click "Add New Unit called" in the drop down menu (Screenshot 5)

-Next you will need to identify what that unit is by assigning a value to it.
-Our add new unit section will open.
+Next you will need to define that unit by assigning it a value.

-• Finally once your purchase cost and purchase unit have been entered click the blue update button at the bottom of the cost modal.
+• Then click the blue "Update" button at the bottom of the cost modal.

 • Type in the name of the purchase item you want to link to your ingredient.
 Or if you know the item ID number you can type that in as well.

-• In the drop down menu you will see your purchased items.
-Click the purchase item you want to map to your ingredient.
+• In the drop-down menu, you will see your purchased items (as they appear in your New Purchase Item Table).
+Click the purchase item you want to map to your ingredient. (screenshot 8)

-• Once selected the purchased items information will automatically fill in the required boxes.
+• Once selected the purchased items, costing information will automatically fill in the required boxes. (screenshot 9)

 Our Demonstration recipe is also now fully costed!